top of page

 Thanks Toyota for making indestructible cars.

-On the right, you can see the setup used to capture the images in this post.
+On the right, you can see the setup used to capture the image.

 We previously imaged the Witch Head Nebula with a DSLR camera and a 50mm lens.